honeylouluzon/Introduction-to-Vibe-Coding-Visualizer/README.md

 ### Action Section

-- After dragging two entities to the canvas, you can select one entity to perform an action.
+- After dragging entities to the canvas or selecting a preset, you can select one entity to perform an action.
-- Use the radio buttons or dropdown to select the entity.
+- Use the radio buttons to select the entity.
+The labels correspond to the names of the dragged entities.
 - Below the selection, there are six action buttons: "Reading", "Chatting", "Traveling", "Exercising", "Meditating", and "Cooking".
 - Clicking an action button will:
   - Modify the selected entity's dimensions based on the action.
-  - Update the radar chart and comparison result.
+  - Update the radar chart, sliders, and comparison result.
   - Display a random thought related to the action below the chart for 20 seconds.
+  - Append the dimension improvements (e.g., "Improvement: +5 memory, +5 perception") under the thought.

 ### Example

 - **Action**: Traveling
 - **Thought**: "The view is so nice, nature is relaxing, I like the sea breeze and the feeling of the sand touching my feet."
+- **Improvement**: "+10 perception, +5 goal orientation"

 ## Technical Details